2018 23

 LCHB 2022 (barrel sample) 98-100p

 Tasted in April 2023.
 40% C. Franc, 34% C. Sauvignon and 26% Merlot.
 13.5% alcohol.
 70% whole bunches to keep ABV down!
-An intense mix of black cherries and blackcurrants spiced up with roses, minerality, vibrant, great structure, and a strong backbone, incredibly sensual, sophisticated, and many layers.
+An intense mix of black cherries and blackcurrants spiced up with roses, minerality, vibrant, great structure, a strong backbone, incredibly sensual, sophisticated, and many layers.
 A strong candidate to compete for the wine of the vintage!

 LCHB 2021 (barrel sample) 95p